ytlabs/basyt/README.md

         },
         auth: {
           //required when enable_auth is true.
-            token: 'your.secret.token',
+            secret_key: 'your.secret.key',
-            //token to be used for jwt
+            //key to be used for generating json web token
             method: 'jwt'
             //currently only supported method is jwt
         }
         disable_discovery: false,
         //when discovery is enabled, GET request to server's base address will provide all possible API },
     mongodb: { //scope for mongodb collection configuration